 Frequently Asked Questions

-Our unit exists to provide assistance to current and prospective donors who are interested in supporting students at all levels of education at Michigan State University.
+Our unit exists to provide assistance to current and prospective donors who are interested in supporting undergraduate students at Michigan State University.
 Below are answers to some commonly asked questions.

-I want to create a scholarship or fellowship at Michigan State University.
+I want to create a scholarship at Michigan State University.
 What are my next steps?

-How can I create a scholarship or fellowship by including Michigan State University in my estate plans?
+How can I create a scholarship by including Michigan State University in my estate plans?

-Scholarships and fellowships can certainly be created through gifts of either cash, or planned gifts from your estate – or a combination of both.
-To establish a fund today, please contact the development team at University Scholarships and Fellowships to take the next step.
+Scholarships can certainly be created through gifts of either cash, or planned gifts from your estate – or a combination of both.
+To establish a fund today, please contact the development team at The Office of Philanthropy for Undergraduate Education to take the next step.

 How do I obtain financial information about my existing endowment at Michigan State University?